systemd/mkosi/mkosi/resources/man/mkosi.1.md

     | `&h`      | `roothash=` or `usrhash=` value of kernel argument |
     | `&c`      | Number of tries used for boot attempt counting     |

+`UnifiedKernelImageProfiles=`, `--uki-profile=`
+:   Build additional UKI profiles.
+Takes a comma separated list of paths
+    to `ukify` config files.
+This option may be used multiple times in which case each config gets built into a corresponding UKI profile.
+    Config files in the `mkosi.uki-profiles/` directory are automatically picked up.
+All configured UKI profiles are added as additional UKI profiles to each UKI built by mkosi.

 `PeAddons=`, `--pe-addon`
 :   Build additional PE addons.
 Takes a comma separated list of paths to
     `ukify` config files.
 This option may be used multiple times in which case